 The heavily abbreviated txt spk used in instant messaging and celluar phone texting?
 Dates back to the 1800's with telegraph operators chatting to pass the time at work.

 People may think that BlackBerry or Nokia invented the smartphone.
-It was actually IBM.
+It was actually IBM back in 1992.

 Although cassette tapes are most identified with The Eighties, they were actually introduced in The Sixties.
 The misconception has arisen because it was not until 1985 that sales of cassettes outstripped those of phonograph records - and, sadly, the honeymoon was a short one, since compact discs (CDs) were being mass-marketed only two years later.

 CDs are also most identified with The Nineties, but were actually introduced in 1982.